Policy changes in the US meant that the focus shifted to the UK and the EU, which look like a more attractive place to build.

 The US may have 3x more start-ups than the UK, but it has 9x more unicorns!

-Plus, ongoing communications can engage investors and customers, supporting long-term relationship building, which is crucial.
+Plus, ongoing communications can engage investors and customers, supporting long-term relationships, which is a crucial component for success.

 At Matterra, we specialise in helping forward-thinking tech start-ups define or update their Ideal Customer & Investor Profile, develop messaging that resonates with them, create tailored marketing strategies and set-up the workflows and processes that will maximise the efficiency of your team.